 Something to look forward to after all that shoveling!

 While we’re surrounded in a world of white here in Boston, we can look forward to spreading a little cheery green as St. Patrick’s Day approaches!
 And if you’re not a huge fan of corned beef, these Guinness Braised Short Ribs are a ridiculously delicious and simple way to celebrate.

 Short ribs are such a great dish because they’re so versatile for when they can be served.
 Planning a dinner party?
 Sure.
 Cold weather comfort food?
 Absolutely.
 Date night in?
 You betcha.
 Leftovers turned into short ribs sandwich epicness?
 YUP.

 Traditionally short ribs are braised with red wine and mirepoix vegetables.
-By switching it up with stout beer you’re going to give those taste buds a pleasant surprise.
-You can certainly substitute your favorite style of stout beer, or even substitute a porter, but those well toasted flavors of barley and with hints of coffee pack punch into the finished beef short ribs.
+By switching it up with a stout beer you’re going to give those taste buds a pleasant surprise.
+You can certainly substitute your favorite style of stout beer, or even substitute a porter, but those well-toasted flavors of barley and with hints of coffee pack punch into the finished beef short ribs.

 Finely dice mirepoix vegetables.
 Carrots, celery, and onion!
 Finely diced them so when it comes time to purée the sauce, it blends up nice and easy.

 Invest in a hand blender!
 Great for emulsifying salad dressings, making smooth soups, and purées.
 When it comes time to blend all the rich, hard-earned drippings, sauce and vegetables into a beautiful sauce a hand blender makes this SO much easier.
 Just be sure the blades of the hand blender stay underneath the liquid so you don’t splash super hot sauce on yourself.
 No one wants short ribs with a side of Urgent Care paperwork.

 While you blend up your sauce, tent the short ribs with aluminum foil to keep them warm!